 Adaptation to changing climate is continuous and developing.
 Reindeer herders and reindeer husbandry have to be prepared for both unexpected weather phenomena, which may take place next week, or in longer term, as slower changes.

-The aim of the CLIMINI project is to
+The aim of the CLIMINI project was to

 - produce a synthesis based on available knowledge about the impacts of climate change on reindeer husbandry of Finland, as well as its adaptation to climate change,